 There are generally 3 performance management system types of evaluation, which are as follows:

 Although feedback from an employees superior is required for growth and to ensure OKRs and KPIs are being hit, it shouldn’t be everything.
-If your company is small, and the range of tasks the employee is managing is limited, this method may be sufficient.
+This method will work for small companies where employees have limited responsibilities.
 However, the larger your company is, the more full circle your review process should be.

 When given the opportunity to evaluate one’s performance, employees are often very open to point out the areas they are struggling with and where they can improve.
 In fact, when it comes to our job, it’s quite natural to be our own harshest critic.
 The way an employee evaluates themselves also provides the employer with valuable insights into how the staff member perceives their abilities.

-As you can imagine, this type of appraisal is partially, or all-encompassing, depending on whether it is a 180 degree or 360-degree review.
-With the later, an appraisal consists of peer evaluation, self-assessment, subordinate reviews, and evaluations from your superiors.
-A review of this type is generally the most accurate measurement of performance.
-This is because it measures employee performance from a variety of perceptions.
+The 360-degree review is the gold standard of performance reviews.
+This appraisal consists of peer evaluation, self-assessment, subordinate reviews, as well as manager’s suggestions.
+A 360-degree appraisal is generally the most accurate measurement of performance.
+This is because it measures employee performance from a variety of perspectives.

 Implementing Performance Management Systems for Employees

-No matter which type of employee performance review your company chooses to conduct, what’s important is that you are using the employee performance evaluation that suits your company the best.
-We know you probably don’t have unlimited time to manage performance reviews, which is why using a high-performance workday performance management system will help you a lot!
-Best of all, Factorial supports the most frequently used evaluation method!
+No matter which type of employee performance review your company chooses to conduct, remember always to tailor the employee performance evaluation to suit your business’s needs.
+You probably don’t have unlimited time to manage performance reviews, which is why using a high-performance workday performance management system will help you gain insight into your workforce without losing too much time.